avajs/ava/docs/recipes/babel.md

 Translations: [Français](https://github.com/avajs/ava-docs/blob/master/fr_FR/docs/recipes/babel.md)

 AVA uses [Babel 7](https://babeljs.io) so you can use the latest JavaScript syntax in your tests.
 We do this by compiling test and helper files using our [`@ava/stage-4`](https://github.com/avajs/babel-preset-stage-4) preset.
-We also use a [second preset](https://github.com/avajs/babel-preset-transform-test-files) to enable [enhanced assertion messages](../../readme#enhanced-assertion-messages) and detect improper use of `t.throws()` assertions.
+We also use a [second preset, `@ava/transform-test-files`](https://github.com/avajs/babel-preset-transform-test-files) to enable [enhanced assertion messages](../../readme#enhanced-assertion-messages) and detect improper use of `t.throws()` assertions.

 By default our Babel pipeline is applied to test and helper files ending in `.js`.
 If your project uses Babel then we'll automatically compile these files using your project's Babel configuration.
+The `@ava/transform-helper-files` preset is applied first, and the `@ava/stage-4` last.

 If you are using Babel for your source files then you must also [configure source compilation](#compile-sources).

-AVA only looks for Babel configuration files in your project directory.
-That is, `.babelrc` or `.babelrc.js` files next to your `package.json` file, or the `package.json` file itself.

 ## Customize how AVA compiles your test files